jodymgustafson/ana-log/readme.md

 It's designed to be easy to use with minimal configuration, yet allow more complicated setup when necessary.

 - No configuration necessary for simple logging to console
-- Supports standard logging levels from debug to fatal
+- Supports standard logging levels from trace to fatal
 - Not necessary to check log level before logging
 - Can easily write your own appenders to write messages anywhere you want
 - Pass in multiple messages like console.log()